-In 2012 Timberlands reviewed Sentinel incidents to identify key safety focus areas.
-Manual falling and vehicle driving were ranked as the highest priorities with waste thinning kickbacks and yards/KPP also identified as posing some risk.
-Consequently, Timberlands concentrated Sentinel prevention strategies on the following four areas (in order of priority):
+In 2012 Timberlands reviewed High Potential (previously Sentinel) incidents to identify key safety focus areas.
+Manual falling and vehicle driving were ranked as the highest priorities with waste thinning kick-backs and yards/KPP also identified as posing some risk.
+Consequently, Timberlands concentrated High Potential prevention strategies on the following four areas (in order of priority):